amirTwenty8/guestbuddy_api_functions/README.md

 ### Guests API

 - **addGuest** - Callable function to add a guest to an event's guest list with summary updates
+- **addMultipleGuests** - Callable function to add multiple guests from text input with draft support
+- **saveGuestDraft** - Callable function to save a draft for multiple guests
+- **clearGuestDraft** - Callable function to clear a saved draft for multiple guests

 ### Storage API